Suzhibin/TestAppModule/Pods/CTMediator/readme.md

 ---

-`CTMediator` helps you to devide your project into multi-project, and use `Target-Action` pattern to let subprojects to communicate with each other. *with no regist process!*
+`CTMediator` helps you to divide your project into multi-project, and use `Target-Action` pattern to let subprojects to communicate with each other. *with no regist process!*

 you can check demo for more details: